French Vocabulary – Talking about family Posted by Tim Hildreth on Sep 10, 2019 in Literature, Vocabulary

 * The accent circonflexe in puîné (like the one in aîné) represents an s that used to be part of the word.
 You can read more about that – and the other French accents – here.

 ** While fraternité is often translated as brotherhood, it means more than that.
 It refers to the relationship between siblings, and more generally (as in Liberté, égalité, fraternité) to the special bond between people (the brotherhood of man).
-When applied more specifically to the genealogy of siblings, it also refers to the ways that we describe the place that siblings occupy in a family.
+When applied more specifically to the genealogy of siblings – as Emmanuel points out in the comments – we would say la fratrie instead of la fraternité.

 *** The term benjamin comes from the Bible.
 Benjamin was the youngest son of Jacob in the story of Joseph and his many-colored coat in Genesis.